Meet-Tilala/PDF_QNA_LLM/README.md

 ## PDF-QA: Question Answering System for PDFs

 A Streamlit-based application that allows you to upload PDF documents and ask natural language questions about their content.
 Built using embedding-based retrieval (via ChromaDB) and OpenAI's LLMs.
+For a working demo of this project, check out <a href="https://github.com/Meet-Tilala/PDF_QNA_LLM/blob/main/Demo%20Video.mp4">Demo Video</a>

 Powered by a combination of: